lllucius/skilltest/README.rst

 The configuration file
 ^^^^^^^^^^^^^^^^^^^^^^

 | The configuration of *skilltest* is controlled via simple JSON files.
-Both global and local files are supported and some configuration items may be overridden via the command line or via "config" dictionaries in the test definitions.
+Both **global** and **local** files are supported and some configuration items may be overridden via the command line or via the **config** dictionary within the test definition.

 | When looking for configuration files, *skilltest* looks for the **global** configuration file in your **home** directory.
 As stated in the Python documentation:
 |